How Does Social Proof Help B2B Buyers & Shorten Sales Cycle?

 Ever notice how everyone wants to know where the hottest restaurant in town is?
 Or how a productivity tool with a five-star rating on G2 catches your eye way faster than one with no reviews?

 In this guide, we’re diving into what social proof is and how it can transform your marketing strategy from "meh" to "wow."
-Plus, I’ll walk you through 20+ social proof examples to see how brands of all kinds are using social proof to win over customers—and how you can, too.
+Plus, we'll walk you through 12 social proof examples to see how brands of all kinds are using social proof to win over customers, and how you can, too.

 Let’s get started, shall we?

 Where are you more likely to go?
-Exactly!
+Exactly, the one with a better crowd.

 Social proofing is that instinct in marketing form.

-At its core, social proof is a psychological phenomenon that makes people want to follow the crowd.
-It’s a trust-building shortcut, giving people an extra reason to choose your brand, because, hey—if other people already trust you, it must be for a good reason, right?
+Social proof meaning in a psychological phenomenon, is what makes people want to follow the crowd.
+It’s a trust-building shortcut, giving people an extra reason to choose your brand, because, hey, if other people already trust you, it must be for a good reason, right?

-For now, that we answered the question “What is social proof in marketing?,” let’s get into why it actually matters—spoiler alert, it’s a big deal in influencing decisions!
+Now that we answered the question “What is social proof in marketing?” let’s get into why it actually matters, spoiler alert, it’s a big deal in influencing decisions!

 Here’s how and when to use it: